 The District was organized in June 1948, as the Butte County Mosquito Abatement District.
-The District covers 1,600 square miles, and includes all of Butte County, except for small areas served by the Durham and Oroville Mosquito Abatement District, which were formed earlier.
-The District also includes the Hamilton City area of Glenn County and provides surveillance activities under contract for the Oroville Mosquito Abatement District.
+The District covers 1,600 square miles, and includes all of Butte County, except for small areas served by the Durham and Oroville Mosquito Abatement District, which were formed earlier; however, on November 12, 2019, the Board of Directors of the Oroville Mosquito Abatement District passed and adopted a resolution of application to initiate the Butte Local Agency Formation Commission (LAFCo) to process the dissolution of the Oroville Mosquito Abatement District and annex its territory into the District.
+Subsequent to year end, the District received a certificate of completion and the territory of the dissolved Oroville Mosquito Abatement District was formally annexed into the District's jurisdiction.
+The District also includes the Hamilton City area of Glenn County and provides surveillance, abatement, and administrative activities under contract for the Oroville Mosquito Abatement District.
 In April of 1994, "Vector Control" was added to the District name to reflect the additional disease surveillance and information provided.
 The District utilizes an Integrated Vector Management approach consisting of vector surveillance, source reduction and/or elimination, public education, biological control, and chemical control.
 The District also provides public education as an important part in the success of combating diseases such as West Nile virus and Lyme disease.
-The District education program consists of public appearances at local city and county fairs, participation in the state Mosquito and Vector Awareness week, and presentations to schools and local civic groups.
+The District's education program consists of public appearances at local city and county fairs, participation in the state Mosquito and Vector Awareness week, and presentations to schools and local civic groups.